-HB 2400 amends the Human Services Code, Articles IX and X, to add a section to allow providers to:
+HB 1600 amends the Human Services Code, Articles IX and X, to add a section to allow child care facilities, as amended to:

-- Post their STAR-level rating on their website; - Provide the STAR-level rating in writing to the parent in a linguistically appropriate manner along with the DHS website where information on the Keystone STARS Program can be found and: - Obtain the DHS-issued placard with their STAR-level rating which may be posted in a public-facing location.
+- Post their STAR-level rating on their website; - Provide the STAR-level rating in writing to the parent in a linguistically appropriate manner along with the DHS website where information on the Keystone STARS Program can be found and; - Obtain the DHS-issued placard with their STAR-level rating which may be posted in a public-facing location.

+HB 1600 was amended to replace the term "child care provider" with "child care facility."
 DHS would be responsible for issuing the placards, which must be clear, visible, readable and linguistically appropriate.
-The placard must also include the provider name, DHS' name, the date the placard was issued, STAR-level, and address, phone number, website with information on the Keystone STARS Program and the email address of DHS.
+The placard must also include the child care facility name, DHS' name, the date the placard was issued, STAR-level, and address, phone number, website with information on the Keystone STARS Program and the email address of DHS.

-HB 1020 also requires DHS to issue guidance that establishes a Keystone STARS rubric which would provide a pathway for child care providers to permit appropriate demonstration of a combination of staff qualifications, work experience and professional development, quality early childhood education program activities, partnerships with families and communities and effective leadership and program management when applying for additional STARS.
+HB 1600 also requires DHS to issue guidance that establishes a Keystone STARS rubric which would provide a pathway for child care facilities to permit appropriate demonstration of a combination of staff qualifications, work experience and professional development, quality early childhood education program activities, partnerships with families and communities and effective leadership and program management when applying for additional STARS.